aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-1/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Mechanism to Modify Database Connection**
-The com.aspose.cells.ExternalConnection class already contained the method & properties that could be used to inspect the database connection details stored in a spreadsheet.
-Most of the properties associated with ExternalConnection class were read only until the release of Aspose.Cells for Java 8.4.1.
-With this release, the API has provided the support to manipulate the database connection settings as well.
+The `com.aspose.cells.ExternalConnection` class already contained the methods and properties that could be used to inspect the database connection details stored in a spreadsheet.
+Most of the properties associated with the `ExternalConnection` class were read‑only until the release of Aspose.Cells for Java 8.4.1.
+With this release, the API has provided support to manipulate the database connection settings as well.

 The following code snippet shows how to dynamically modify database connection settings.